ibm-cloud-docs/pattern-webapp-openshift-vpc/compute-design.md

 For any additional workloads like the integrated services, OEM services, and add-on workloads, additional cluster resources are required.
 The sizing needs to be planned by working with the third-party vendor and it must be accounted for in the cluster capacity planning.
 {: note}

-Also, for stateful applications with shared or persistent storage needs, consider the worker pool requirements for software-defined storage (SDS) solutions such as [Portworx](/docs/openshift?topic=openshift-storage_portworx_about) or [Red Hat OpenShift Data Foundation](/docs/openshift?topic=openshift-ocs-storage-prep).
-A software-defined storage solution abstracts storage devices of various types, sizes, or from different vendors that are attached to the worker nodes in your cluster.
+Also, for stateful applications with shared or persistent storage needs, consider the worker pool requirements for software-defined storage (SDS) solutions such as [Red Hat OpenShift Data Foundation](/docs/openshift?topic=openshift-ocs-storage-prep).
+A software-defined storage solution abstracts storage devices of various types, and sizes that are attached to the worker nodes in your cluster.

 The level of availability set up for the cluster impacts coverage from the [IBM Cloud HA service level agreement terms](/docs/overview?topic=overview-slas).